-Comment PDC Officer Initial Response Opportunities Development of distinctive signage, with heathland logo (cf National Trust acorn) to advise people of proximity/boundary to heathland; with key messages, e.g. advice for dog owners and education in general of public/business etc. Wild Purbeck is looking at a range of possible projects which may include improved interpretation of heathlands.
+Comment PDC Officer Initial Response but a dual carriageway with central reservation is likely to be accepted as a barrier These brownfield sites could be used as dog-walking areas.
+Unlikely to be possible as they are in private ownership and not likely to attract dog walkers.
+Opportunities Development of distinctive signage, with heathland logo (cf National Trust acorn) to advise people of proximity/boundary to heathland; with key messages, e.g. advice for dog owners and education in general of public/business etc. Wild Purbeck is looking at a range of possible projects which may include improved interpretation of heathlands.
 If SANGs continue to be required, should we provide more clarity about the number of houses that will be a threshold for the requirement and what is required from a SANG.
 We already have detailed guidance on SANGs in our current Local Plan, but we may need to look at how we can raise awareness of this guidance.
 We will also investigate the option of identifying a specific site-size threshold, above which a SANG would be required.
 Engage in dialogue with future population, i.e. young people.
 How do they want to use green land/open spaces?
 Ask them to be involved in the process The Urban Heaths Partnership undertakes some work in schools already.
 However, we may need to raise awareness of this work.
 Effective lobbying of policy making bodies to reflect local interests The Council is currently reviewing its approach to heathlands, and this is partly because of local views.
 Officers are working hard to explain local concerns and issues to the Government's advisory body, Natural England.
-Develop fully the 'discovery' model of access This is more about visitor management, not part of policy development.
-There may be other agencies who can take this principle forward.
-Wild Purbeck may identify some visitor management projects for the future.
-Perenco - contributory funds It may be possible to use some of Perenco's Section 106 contribution to support some projects that contribute to heathland mitigation.
-Wild Purbeck will help identify any possibilities.